 It was 4 P.M. in the evening on a clear day in March of 2015.
 I slowly opened my eyes after what seemed like a battle between my dream life and reality.
 I got out of the bed in my university hostel room, got dressed and slowly headed out to grab the first meal of the day.
 There was still light outside.
 ‘Not too bad.
 I can still put in a few good hours of work,’ I thought to myself.
 But alas – in two hours, the extreme fatigue and fogginess started to set in once again!
 I succumbed and retired to bed – this time staying awake with an inability to move till 7 am the next day.

-The wakeful nightmare of a dozen symptoms – weakness, the inability to concentrate or remember facts, the tingling & numbness in my hands and feet, the headaches, the nausea and fatigue upon exertion or ingesting food started from September 2014.
-It resulted in a limited mobility to do household chores (showering included), and led to broken relationships.
+The wakeful nightmare of a dozen symptoms – weakness, the inability to concentrate or remember facts, the tingling & numbness in my hands and feet, the headaches, nausea and fatigue upon exertion or ingesting food started from September 2014.
+It resulted in limited mobility to do household chores (showering included) and led to broken relationships.
 I was called lazy by close friends, as supposedly I was ‘faking it’ all.
 To make matters worse, I was prescribed antidepressants for Generalized Anxiety Disorder by doctors.
-It didn’t seem right, and did not relieve me from my ailments.
+It didn’t seem right and did not relieve me from my ailments.

 It didn’t seem right!